bayareahomelander/Portfolio-Website/README.md

 This is a fully-functional, interactive personal portfolio website.
 The frontend is built using HTML, CSS and JavaScript; contains a multitude of features such as embedded external links, animation (jQuery), responsive media (layouts automatically adjust as the window resizes).
 Below are screenshots of some of the features.

-**2022-11-08: Updated redirect link for Download Resume button: file can be downloaded even if not in local disk; added popup windows for phone and email when icons are clicked.**
+**2022-11-08: Updated redirect link for Download Resume button: file can be downloaded even if file is not in local disk; added popup windows for phone and email when icons are clicked.**

 **2022-11-07: Project is still under construction.
 More features to be added.**